 Point Farm Campsite is ideally located to visit Skomer Island, managed by The Wildlife Trust of South and West Wales.
-Embarking from Martin’s Haven - just 15 mins drive from us - on board the Dale Princess, Skomer is a magical place to visit.
-A haven for wildlife, it is most well known for its puffins, yet there is so much more to the bird paradise,
+Embarking from Martin’s Haven - just 15 mins drive from Dale - on board the Dale Princess (operated by Pembrokeshire Islands Boat Trips), Skomer is a magical place to visit.
+A haven for wildlife, it is most well known for its puffins, yet there is so much more to the bird

 Pembrokeshire Coastal Path